Earthquake (Jisoo song): Music video

-The official music video for "Earthquake" was directed by Christian Breslauer and released alongside the single on February 14, 2025, on Jisoo's YouTube channel.
-It was preceded by a music video teaser released two days earlier on February 12.
+The music video for "Earthquake" was directed by Christian Breslauer and released alongside the single on February 14, 2025, on Jisoo's YouTube channel.
+It was preceded by a teaser released two days earlier on February 12.
+The music video surpassed 100 million views on YouTube on February 7, 2026.

 In the video, Jisoo picks up her phone while working in an office to respond to an unexpected text message from her lover.
 However, her phone is snatched out of her hands and placed into an evidence bag before she can press send.
-She is interrogated by an officer played by actor Cha Seung-won with a lie detector test about her true feelings for her love interest.
+She is interrogated by an officer, played by the actor Cha Seung-won, with a lie detector test about her true feelings for her love interest.
 Jisoo gets in a car that breaks through the interrogation room and begins to drive.

 Live performances

-On February 16, 2025, Jisoo performed "Earthquake" live for the first time on the South Korean music program Inkigayo broadcast by SBS.
+On February 16, 2025, Jisoo performed "Earthquake" live for the first time on the South Korean music program Inkigayo, broadcast by SBS.
 She performed the song again on the program on February 23.
 Jisoo also performed the song on Lights, Love, Action!, a fanmeet tour spanning seven cities across Asia.
 "Earthquake" was later included in Blackpink's Deadline World Tour setlist as a part of Jisoo's solo set.